chandankumar994/DevOps-Mastery/7-Kubernetes/1-Kubernetes-notes.md

 ### Working with Kubernetes:
 - We create manifast file (.yaml/.yml).
 - apply this to cluster (to master) to bring bring into desigred state.
-- POD runs on nodes, which is controlled by smaster.
+- POD runs on nodes, which is controlled by master.

 ### Role of master node:
 - Kubernetes cluster contains containersrunning on VM-Instance/Bare-Metal/Cloud-Instance/All-Mixedup.